riskaaa0911/EyeMedi-Cloud-Computing/README.md

 3. Glaucoma
 4. Normal

-## Steps to Deploy API in Cloud Run
+## Steps to Deploy API with Cloud Run

 1. Looking for references dataset
 2. labeling each data